220110-Java-React-Enterprise/Curriculum-Notes/project specs/p2-team2-spec.md

 7. Documentation (all classes and methods have adequate Javadoc comments)
 8. All Exceptions are caught and logged
 9. Data useful to the application is retrieved from a third party API
-10. Unit test coverage of service-layer classes
 11. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location

+### Bonus Features
+1. Unit test coverage of service-layer classes

 ## aTravelPlanner